edelarosagon/esp-aws/README.md

 ### How to get started on AWS IoT with NodeMCU for less than 5 euros
+* Start with the NodeMCU unplugged

 * Download [NodeMCU Driver](https://www.dropbox.com/sh/nqh9yqm9pd9hgg6/AAD0_wmnLMD3OxDO3TCsj4PLa?dl=0) CH341SER_*yourOS* and install it

+* Connect the NodeMCU board to the USB port
+> ls /dev/tty* should show something like /dev/tty.wchusbserial1420

 * If you want to play around with LUA, download [ESPlorer](http://esp8266.ru/esplorer/)